davidk/part-fillers/README.md

-# Part Fillers
+# Parts

-Fill out your cart at Digikey/Mouser with generic items that you'll be sort-of glad to have whenever inspiration strikes.
+A repository of all the hardware parts i've encountered, bought, and used.
+Listed by vendor, and mostly so that I can keep track of what is good out there.
+Maybe it'll help you too?

+This used to be called `part-fillers`, but I think any user buying parts off of a big site should know what to add to pad out a cart.

-Bottom of the barrel stuff is avoided where possible, but use discretion when ordering.
-Most of the parts listed here have been tested.
+As a general rule, I don't add bottom of the barrel stuff, but use discretion when ordering.

 Feel free to contribute your own parts as well!

-**Tip** Distributors like Digikey/Mouser will accept each other's part numbers.
-This means you can enter a Mouser part number on the Digikey site and get the matching part back (if its stocked).

 # Distributors

+To start digging, click through to one of these distributors:

 ## [Digikey](digikey.md)

 ## [Mouser](mouser.md)

+**Tip**: Distributors like Digikey/Mouser will accept each other's part numbers.
+This means you can enter a Mouser part number on the Digikey site and get the matching part back (if its stocked).

 ### Sources and acknowledgements

-Half the trouble of filling out this list is finding good quality/tested parts.
-This means that sometimes parts are borrowed from high quality projects which freely list their Bill of Materials.
+Some of the inspiration for this list has come from other sources.
 The following is thanks in general to these projects; you may be able to use parts found on this list to build some of these.

 | Project | Description | Author |
 | ------- | ----------- | ------ |